 Provider organizations are tackling social issues in order to help patients better manage their health and to avoid incurring government penalties.

-This article first appeared in the April 2015 issue of HealthLeaders magazine.
+This article appears in the April 2015 issue of HealthLeaders magazine.

 As hospital and health system leaders look for ways to improve their population health management capabilities, it is becoming clear to some that they need to develop community outreach programs to assist patients in overcoming the social barriers that exist in many areas.